cloudera-cemea/CDE_vHoL/README.md

 To address the data quality findings, you will now take advantage of the table format powering the Cloudera Data Lakehouse: [Apache Iceberg](./GLOSSARY.md#apache-iceberg).
 Using Iceberg's time travel capabilities in a CDE Interactive Session, you will be addressing the data quality issues you have found in the previous lab.

+> [!NOTE]
-> **⚠** It turns out there are quality issues with your data. **⚠** <br>
+> * It turns out there are quality issues with your data.
-> Your data quality checks have found that the **sales** table contains duplicates. <br>
+> * Your data quality checks have found that the **sales** table contains duplicates.
-> It is your job now to troubleshoot and revert the table back to a healthy state if possible. <br>
+> * It is your job now to troubleshoot and revert the table back to a healthy state if possible.

 ### Create an Interactive Session with Iceberg

+> [!CAUTION]
+> For this lab, make sure you are using the shared Virtual Cluster "hol-shared-vc".

-1. From your CDE home page, navigate to the "Sessions" tab to create your session.
+1. From your CDE home page, navigate to the "Sessions" tab.
+Select the shared Virtual Cluster "hol-shared-vc" before creating your session.
 Name the session e.g. "user123-session".

 <img src="img/readme/ice_0.png" alt="image" width="500"/><br>